 “I fully and wholly endorse this most wonderful effort to serve Vaisnavas.

 In the beginning of the Srimad Bhagavatam it states unequivocally that service to the Vaisnavas is the key to performing bhakti.
 (Vasudeva katha rucih syan mahat sevaya viprah.)
 The taste for hearing about Krsna comes from Vaisnava service.

 Mahaprabhu states that the thrust and impetus in serving Krsna has three aspects, the first being Vaisnava seva, the name ruci and then jive daya.
 What to speak of serving those Vaisnavas who have, and are giving their lives in the service of the Lord, providing them with care; the forerunner of love.
 Such selfless and considerate service is the urgency of the day.

 Social care is one of the most neglected aspects in most societies.
 But it should be one of the most important in a Vaisnava community.

 All glories to the service of these noble devotees who are spear-heading such an endeavor.”

 Internationally recognized for his performances of the ancient art of Kirtan & Bhajan, Vaiyasaki Das provides a rare opportunity to experience a taste of authentic devotional music from the Vedic tradition.

 “The VCC is such a wonderful project that has now been implemented in many areas.
-It’s only the beginning and already the project is gaining worldwide support.
 I offer my 100% support.
 May Krishna bless this project and the devotees who are directing and organizing it.”